Leads: General Information

 Copying of User-Defined Fields Between Records

-The values of user-defined fields can be copied between records—CRM entities, project quotes, and customers and vendors—when an associated record is created from another record on the following forms:
+The values of user-defined fields can be copied between related records—such as CRM entities, project quotes, customers, and vendors—when a new record is created from an original one.
+For details, see User-Defined Fields.

-• A lead, opportunity, or case created on the Leads, Opportunities, or Cases tab, respectively, of the Business Accounts form
+- A lead, opportunity, or case created by clicking the button on the table toolbar of the Leads, Opportunities, or Cases tab, respectively, of the Business Accounts or Contacts form

-• A sales order or invoice created when the user clicks Create Sales Order or Create Invoice (under Record Creation) on the More menu of the Opportunities form
+- A sales order or invoice created by clicking Create Sales Order or Create Invoice on the More menu of the Opportunities form

-• A sales quote created when the user copies the existing sales quote by clicking Copy Quote (under Other) on the More menu of the Sales Quotes form
+- A sales quote created by copying an existing one on the Quotes tab of the Opportunities form or by clicking Copy Quote on the More menu of the Sales Quotes form

-• A project quote created when the user copies the existing project quote by clicking Copy (under Other) on the More menu of the Project Quotes (PM304500) form
+- A project quote created by clicking Copy on the More menu of the Project Quotes (PM304500) form

-• A service order created when the user clicks Create Service Order (under Services) on the More menu of the Cases (CR306000) or Opportunities form
+- A service order created by clicking Create Service Order on the More menu of the Cases (CR306000) or Opportunities form

-• An appointment created when the user clicks Create Appointment (under Services) on the More menu of the Opportunities form
+- An appointment created by clicking Create Appointment on the More menu of the Opportunities form

-A user can change the value in a user-defined field of any record at any time if the record's current status gives the user the ability to edit the settings' values in the record.
+The user can change the values in user-defined fields of any record at any time if the record's current status gives the user the ability to edit the settings' values in the record.

-Also, a user can select the values of user-defined fields when the user merges duplicate records.
+Additionally, the user can select values for the user-defined fields when merging duplicate records.
 For details, see Record Validation for Duplicates: General Information.